 Call for Papers

-The call for papers for the 2019 conference is now open.
-Proposals are invited from a broad range of topics which will revolve around four key themes:
+The call for papers for the 2019 conference is now closed.
+Proposals were invited from a broad range of topics revolving around four key themes:

 - Student development and outcomes

 - Understanding the undergraduate and postgraduate student journey

 Paul Feldman is the chief executive of Jisc, the UK higher, further education and skills sectors’ not-for-profit organisation for digital services and solutions.
 Paul was an executive partner at Gartner UK and has spent over 20 years in financial services as well as working in knowledge-based IT companies.

 Christine Broughan and Graham Steventon, Coventry University

 Christine Broughan is Professor of Higher Education at the Global Learning: Education and Attainment Research Centre at Coventry University.
 She has a key role in equity and social inclusion research in the fields of education, ethnicity, gender, ageing, mental health and wellbeing.
 Christine has a proven track record in education leadership, teaching and research.